-All references in this Base Prospectus to "PLN" and "Zloty" refer to Polish zloty, all references to "Sterling" and "£" refer to pounds sterling, all references to "euro", "EUR" and " \mathcal{E} " refer to the currency introduced at the start of the third stage of European economic and monetary union pursuant to the Treaty on the Functioning of the European Union, as amended from time to time, and all references to "Swiss Francs" and "CHF" refer to the currency of Switzerland.
+All references in this Base Prospectus to "U.S. dollars" or "USD" refer to United States dollars, all references to "PLN" and "Zloty" refer to Polish zloty, all references to "Sterling" and "£" refer to pounds sterling, all references to "euro", "EUR" and "€" refer to the currency introduced at the start of the third stage of European economic and monetary union pursuant to the Treaty on the Functioning of the European Union, as amended from time to time, and all references to "Swiss Francs" and "CHF" refer to the currency of Switzerland.

-As at 23 March 2022, the euro/PLN spot exchange rate published by the National Bank of Poland was EUR 1.00 = PLN 4.7036.
+As at 27 August 2019, the euro/PLN spot exchange rate published by the National Bank of Poland was EUR 1.00 = PLN 4.3684.